KDE/kdewin-installer/readme.txt

 -  packager: stripping of dll's which are in use results in deleting the related dll.
    Please make sure no one uses a dll when using the -strip option

--  gui-installer: changing compiler type is not possible when install root is changed to a location where no packages are installed
-   -> run 'del "%APPDATA%\kde\installer.ini" ' on command line and restart installer

 TODO
 ====